 As Russian forces push ahead, independent media in Ukraine continue to report

 Almost one year following Russia’s invasion of Ukraine, and the Ukrainian people remain as strong and resilient as ever before.
-This includes journalists, who continue to show their perseverance, reporting from the front lines, while others are writing in exile.
+This includes journalists, who continue to show their perseverance, reporting from the front lines, while others are writing from abroad.
 Through our Media Lifeline Ukraine initiative, we have been supporting journalists in and around Ukraine to maintain the free flow of information in the region.

 Free Press Unlimited initiated Media Lifeline Ukraine one week after the Russian invasion started.
 30 organisations have joined the initiative so far.
 In the early stages of the war, our focus was mainly on providing emergency support, evacuating journalists and media professionals that were located in regions controlled by Russian and pro-separatist forces.
 Since then, the support has shifted more towards supporting journalists and media to adapt and continue reporting under new and increasingly difficult circumstances.